 Situated in the humble town of Lisse, the Keukenhof is the pride of the Netherlands.
 It is known as the “Garden of Europe,” a fitting name for its sheer size of 79 acres.

 Every year, 7 million flower bulbs are planted in the Keukenhof garden.
-Expect a collection of hyacinths, daffodils, orchids, carnations, lilies, irises, tulips, roses, and many more when you visit.
+When you visit, expect a collection of hyacinths, daffodils, orchids, carnations, lilies, irises, tulips, roses, and many more.
 Just imagine the fragrance filling the air.
 However, such a grand sight is elusive to the public as the garden is only open for two months every year.
 But set your expectations high because when the gates are open from mid-March to mid-May, the flower fields are in full bloom — a heavenly spectacle.

-Going back to the genesis of the Keukenhof, it used to be a small area belonging to Teylingen Castle.
+Returning to the Keukenhof genesis, it used to be a small area belonging to Teylingen Castle.
 Who could guess that the area was originally a hunting ground?
 Countess Jacoba saw a better use of the garden since it was near the kitchen, and she planted small herbs, earning it its name, which literally translates to “kitchen garden.”

 The countess didn’t live long though, and succumbed to tuberculosis at the age of 35 in 1433.
 As for the estate, the land was passed among merchants for several years.
 Finally, in the 19th century, Baron and Baroness Van Pallandt got the title to the land.
-They wanted a more structured garden around the castle, and who would be better to design the nobilities’ garden than the father and son team from Zocher architects — famous for their Vondelpark design in Amsterdam?
+They wanted a more structured garden around the castle, and who would be better to design the nobilities’ garden than the father and son team from Zocher Architects — famous for their Vondelpark design in Amsterdam?
 And so the Baron and Baroness hired the duo.
-The world is more than pleased with the architects’ work as it is the foundation of the park since its establishment in 1857.
+The world is more than pleased with the architects’ work as it has been the park’s foundation since its establishment in 1857.

 Some tips for your visit

-The Keukenhof is only open for two months, which means you have to plan your trip to make the most out of it.
+The Keukenhof is only open for two months, so you must plan your trip to make the most out of it.

 Plan ahead